 Microcredentials is the latest buzzword around the Zoom waiting rooms and education chat forums, but what is it and why is it relevant for your RTO?
 In this blog, we explore the What, Why, and How of this approach to learning and why you might join in with this long-term global trend.

 Microcredentials, also known as short courses, nano degrees, mini degrees, digital-credentials, or badges, are skill based qualifications that are broken down into small blocks of learning that are often earned through low-cost online courses.
 They are predominately offered through Vocational Education and often focus on “employability skills”, adapting education and filling skills gaps in prior learning.
+They can also be created by breaking down a unit of competency into different micro-courses.
+These can be fully accredited and endorsed by an industry body.

 David Kinsella of Everitas recently sat with Marc Washbourne, CEO of ReadyTech, to discuss microcredentials on WorkED - The Digital Credentials Explosion podcast, and he described them as the Spotify of learning because you can “build a skills playlist”.
 If you think of it like this, it becomes clear why it is so appealing to students and employers alike.
 Rather than buying an entire album, you can pick individual songs you like and make a personalised playlist from just the hits.